-(3) A person at an auction must not, as a result of an unlawful promise made to that person -

-- (a) abstain or agree to abstain from bidding, either generally or for any particular lot; or - (b) not bid, except to a limited extent; or - (c) do or agree to do any other act or thing which may in any way prevent or tend to prevent free and open competition.

-78. Successful bidder to supply information to auctioneer
+(3) A person at an auction must not, as a result of an unlawful promise made to that person - s.
+78 Part 6 - Auctions (a) abstain or agree to abstain from bidding, either generally or for any particular lot; or (b) not bid, except to a limited extent; or er (c) do or agree to do any other act or thing which may in any way prevent or tend to prevent free and open competition. ( Penalty: Fine not exceeding 500 penalty units.
+11 78.
+Successful bidder to supply information to auctioneer 8 A person who makes the successful bid at an auction must, as soon as practicable after the acceptance of the bid, give to the auctioneer - ļ

-- (1) A person who makes the successful bid at an auction must, as soon as practicable after the acceptance of the bid, give to the auctioneer - (a) his or her name and address if the bid was made on his or her own behalf; or - (b) if the bid was made on behalf of another person, the name and address of the other person.
+- (a) his or her name and address if the bid was made on his or her own behalf; or - (b) if the bid was made on behalf of another person, the name and address of the other person.